SimbaBlock/slppp/slppp-blockdrive.md

 </table>

 <sup>1.
 The lockscript can be any valid script combination.
-UPDATE & DELETE's lockscript are the same means</sup>
+UPDATE & REMOVE's lockscript are the same means</sup>

 ### UPDATE - Update Blockdrive Transaction Outputs